rauniyarsuraj731/shop.com/README.md

 Shop.com(Clone)

-Project: make a clone of https://shop.com/ site
+Project: make a clone of https://shop.com

 Shop.com is a website that is used for extensive shippong of clothing and  goods.